incandenzadev/hedera-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 This tutorial demonstrates how to set up and run a Hedera node locally using the [@hashgraph/hedera-local](https://www.npmjs.com/package/@hashgraph/hedera-local) npm command line interface (CLI) tool.

-> Already have a preferred cloud service?
-See [Useful Resources](#useful-resources) for more information on alternative methods for running a Hedera node locally.

 ## Prerequisites

 Before continuing, ensure that you have the following software installed: